-Effective business executives can predict how things would go depending on the direction the company takes.
+Effective business executives can predict how things will go depending on the direction the company takes.
 If it takes the right direction, then there is potential for growth and an increase in revenues.
 However, if the business takes the wrong direction, the company is likely to incur a loss, demotivate employees, or see a decline in revenues, depending on the circumstances involved.
-Businesses use differential cost to make critical decisions on long-term and short-term financial issues.
+Businesses use differential cost analysis to make critical decisions on long-term and short-term financial issues.
 Differential cost also gives managers tangible numbers that act as the basis for developing company strategies.

 Example of Differential Cost